lsousadev/tech-blog/README.md

   - exit on any command error
   - make sure git has login for github
   - output commands to serve site locally and access in lucas-sousa.com
+- switch website name to Lucas' Tech Notebook, with sub-title "This blog was created for note-keeping purposes, not educational.
+Browse at your own peril."